 I received a targeted offer for 50,000 Amex Membership Rewards points when I opened the Premier Rewards Gold Card.
 The annual fee was also waived.
 That card is no longer available, but a new version is available!
 It has been changed to the American Express Gold Card.

 How to earn American Express Membership Rewards points

 The quickest way to earn lots of Amex points is to earn a welcome bonus by opening an American Express Membership Rewards earning card.
 The current highest offers are on the Platinum Cards.
-Platinum Cards have steep annual fees, but the welcome bonus plus the benefits could easily be worth it.

 The Platinum Card from American Express

 Current offer: Earn 75,000 American Express Membership Rewards points after spending $5,000 in the first 6 months.
 Those points can be transferred to several different airline and hotel programs.
 Also, new cardmembers receive 10 points per dollar on purchases at US gas stations and US supermarkets on a combined total of up to $15,000 in the first 6 months.

 If you’re a frequent flyer, this card has one of the highest earn rates on flight purchases.
 Earn 5 points per dollar on flights booked directly through airlines or through amextravel.com on up to $500,000 per calendar year.
 Earn 1 point per dollar on all other purchases.
 Terms apply.
 Click here to learn more.